sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/basics/typography/typography.md

   alt: 'Image of the H2 style',
   title: 'H2'
 }) }}

-* It is generally left-justified.{.lead}
+* It is generally left-justified. {.lead}
-* If the H2 title is used for additional information directly beneath a H1 title, this may also be centred.{.lead}
+* If the H2 title is used for additional information directly beneath a H1 title, this may also be centred. {.lead}
-* Cannot be used without a preceding H1 title.{.lead}
+* Cannot be used without a preceding H1 title. {.lead}

 ### Heading H3
 {{ imageOnGreyBackground({